Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

-However, there is also evidence pointing to structural changes in the vorticity field itself with increasing activity~\cite{ramaswamy2016activity,linkmann2019phase,linkmann2020condensate,mukherjee2021anomalous,puggioni2022giant}.
+In this work, we demonstrate that beyond a critical activity threshold, the flow field self-organizes into locally ordered domains coexisting with chaotic regions, and that this mixed-state structure underlies the universal behavior observed in active turbulence.
+By systematically varying the activity and instability timescale, we show that both serve as control parameters governing the onset of local ordering and the associated structural transitions.
+However, there is also evidence pointing to structural changes in the vorticity field itself with increasing activity~\cite{ramaswamy2016activity,linkmann2019phase,linkmann2020condensate,mukherjee2021anomalous,puggioni2022giant,gautam2024harnessing,ariel2015swarming}.
 This highlights the need for a deeper understanding of how these emergent structures contribute to the observed universal and nonuniversal features of active turbulence.
-Gaining insight into these structural changes and flow dynamics is important for explaining various processes like nutrient mixing and molecular transport in biological and ecological systems. \cite{sokolov2009reduction,kurtuldu2011enhancement,dombrowski2004self,hernandez2005transport}. \\
+Gaining insight into these structural changes and flow dynamics is important for explaining various processes like nutrient mixing and molecular transport in biological and ecological systems \cite{sokolov2009reduction,kurtuldu2011enhancement,dombrowski2004self,hernandez2005transport}.